 Lava caving tours are open throughout May and make for a thrilling trip into Iceland’s volcanic, subterranean universe.

-Aside from fantastic displays of red, orange, and purple rock, lava caving presents guests with the chance to gain deeper insight into the geology of Iceland.
-Where else, after all, can an individual touch the fossilised remains of ancient lava flows and rivers, the descendants of a time when Iceland was a hotbed of elemental chaos?
+Aside from fantastic displays of red, orange, and purple rock, lava caving presents guests with the chance to gain more in-depth insight into Iceland's geology.
+After all, where else can you touch the fossilized remains of ancient lava flows and learn about the process that created Iceland?

 Most lava caves in Iceland are easily accessible and can be traversed with an average level of physical fitness.
-However, some caves have very narrow segments, so you might have to duck, crawl, and climb through.
+However, some caves have very narrow sections you might have to duck, crawl, and climb through.
 So it might not be suitable if you aren’t comfortable with dark or confined spaces.

-Your friendly caving guide will give you all the equipment you'll need—helmets, headlamps, etc.—and will readily answer any question you may have as to the history and formation of such cave networks.
-Make sure to bring a good pair of hiking boots or shoes because the terrain inside is uneven and often wet with dripping water.
+Your friendly caving guide will give you all the equipment you'll need—helmets, headlamps, etc.—and will readily answer any question about the history and formation of lava caves.
+Wear a pair of good hiking boots because the terrain is uneven and often wet with dripping water.

-With such a variety of sea life to look out for, it’s almost guaranteed that you will see at least one species of cetacean throughout your trip; breaching Minke Whales, a relatively small species, are the most common sighting, as are pods of dolphins.
+With such a variety of sea life to look out for, it’s almost guaranteed that you will see at least one cetacean species on your trip.
+Breaching minke whales, a relatively small species, are the most commonly sighted, as are pods of dolphins.

-Whale watching boats in Iceland are fitted with the latest radar technology and are in constant communication with one another, meaning your chance to see some of these creatures is the best that it can be.
+Whale-watching boats in Iceland are fitted with the latest radar technology and are in constant communication with one another, giving you the best chance to see some of these creatures.

-Birdlife enthusiasts will also enjoy the seabirds that nest on the neighbouring cliffsides or swoop across the waves in their search for fish.
-Bird species including Gulls, Fulmars, Auks, Ducks and Gannets.
+Bird enthusiasts will also enjoy the seabirds' nest on the nearby cliff sides or sweep across the waves searching for fish.

 In certain areas, guests may even be able to spot another of Iceland's iconic residents: the puffin.
 This adorable creature graces Iceland's shores from early April until September each year.